Logo

 46.

-Jimmy Carter won the runoff election with 60 percent of the vote, and went on to easily win the general election against Republican nominee Hal Suit.
+Jimmy Carter won the runoff election and won the general election against Republican nominee Hal Suit.

 47.

-Once he was elected, Jimmy Carter changed his tone, and began to speak against Georgia's racist politics.
+Once elected, Jimmy Carter began to speak against Georgia's racist politics.

 48.